rheam97/Horiseon/README.md

 <a name="usage"></a>
 ## Usage

-This is a webpage with naviagtion links in the top header.
+This is a webpage with navigtion links in the top header.

 Here are the screenshots:
 ![header and hero](assets/images/horiseon-header-hero.png)